Thoko14/proptagon/data/docs/archive/grow-spec.md

-# PropBase • Grow MVP — Cursor Requirements (No Code)
+# Proptagon • Grow MVP — Cursor Requirements (No Code)

 ## 0) Objectives (MVP)
 - Enable suburb-first and property-first flows with one properties trigger.